Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Experiments

-In Table~\ref{tab:ea_results2}, we compared the performance of the multi-modal methods on FB15K-DB15K and FB15K-YAGO15K where GEEA was still the best-performing method.
+The entity alignment results on DBP15K are shown in Tables~\ref{tab:ea_results}.
+Following the existing works~\citep{EVA,MCLEA}, we used Hits@1, Hits@10 to measure the proportion of target entities that appear within top 1, top 10, respectively.
+We also used MRR to measure the reciprocal ranks of the target entities.
+The multi-modal methods significantly outperformed the single-modal methods, demonstrating the strength of leveraging different resources.
+Remarkably, our GEEA achieved new state-of-the-art performance on all three datasets across all metrics.
+The superior performance empirically verified the correlations between the generative objectives and EEA objective.
+In Table~\ref{tab:ea_results2}, we compared the performance of the multi-modal methods on FB15K-DB15K and FB15K-YAGO15K, where GEEA remained the best-performing method.
 Nevertheless, we observe that GEEA had more parameters compared with others, as it used VAEs and decoders to decode the embeddings back to concrete features.
-To probe the effectiveness of GEEA, we reduced the number of neurons to construct GEEA$_\text{SMALL}$ and it still outperformed others with significant margin.
+To probe the effectiveness of GEEA, we reduced the number of neurons to construct a GEEA$_\text{SMALL}$ and it still outperformed others with a significant margin.

-In Figure~\ref{fig:track}, we draw the curve of MRR results w.r.t. training epochs on FBDB15K, where we find that MCLEA and GEEA learned much faster than the methods with fewer parameters (i.e., EVA and MSNEA).
+In Figure~\ref{fig:track}, we plotted the MRR results w.r.t. training epochs on FBDB15K, where MCLEA and GEEA learned much faster than the methods with fewer parameters (i.e., EVA and MSNEA).
 In Figure~\ref{fig:ratio}, we further compared the performance of these two best-performing methods under different ratios of training alignment.
-We can observe that our GEEA achieved consistent better performance than MCLEA under various settings and metrics.
-We also find that the performance gap was more significantly when there were fewer training entity alignments ($\leq 30\%$).
-Overall, GEEA had more benefits than drawbacks, the additional parameters helped it learn faster and learn better.
+We can observe that our GEEA achieved consistent better performance than MCLEA across various settings and metrics.
+The performance gap was more significantly when there were fewer training entity alignments ($\leq 30\%$).
+For instance, GEEA surpassed the second-best method by 36.1\% in Hits@1 when only 10\% aligned entity pairs were used for training.

+In summary, the primary weakness of GEEA is its higher parameter count compared to existing methods.
+However, we demonstrated that a compact version of GEEA still outperformed the baselines in Table~\ref{tab:ea_results2}.
+This suggests that its potential weakness is manageable.
+Additionally, GEEA excelled in utilizing training data, achieving greater performance gains with less available training data.